-- 26. The illegal conspiracy inflicted profound damage upon the DNC.
-Defendants undermined the DNC's ability to communicate the party's values and vision to the American electorate; sowed discord within the Democratic party at a time when party unity was essential to electoral success; and seriously compromised the DNC's internal and external communications. - 27.
-Additionally, during its breaches of the DNC's servers, the GRU stole highly confidential and proprietary data, including information concerning the ways in which the DNC analyzed its data, developed its strategies, and approached decisions in its efforts to win the 2016 election.
+- 35. The illegal conspiracy inflicted profound damage upon the DNC.
+Defendants undermined the DNC's ability to communicate the party's values and vision to the American electorate; sowed discord within the Democratic party at a time when party unity was essential to electoral success; and seriously compromised the DNC's internal and external communications. - 36.
+Additionally, during its breaches of the DNC's servers, Russia stole highly confidential and proprietary data, including information concerning the ways in which the DNC analyzed its data, developed its strategies, and approached decisions in its efforts to win the 2016 election.

-- 28. The GRU also stole proprietary computer code that DNC computer engineers spent many hours developing.
-The DNC derived significant economic value from keeping that computer code secret until it was taken by Russian agents. - 29.
+- 37. Russia also stole proprietary computer code that DNC computer engineers spent many hours developing.
+The DNC derived significant economic value from keeping that computer code secret until it was taken by Russian agents. - 38.
 At the same time, Defendants' conduct resulted in a dramatic drop in donations to the DNC.
-The dissemination of hacked information heightened donors' concerns that confidential information disclosed through their contributions might be publicly disseminated. - 30.
-The DNC also paid more than a million dollars to repair and remediate electronic equipment, and to hire staff and consultants to address the cyber-security fallout from the hack and dissemination. - 31.
+The dissemination of hacked information heightened donors' concerns that confidential information disclosed through their contributions might be publicly disseminated. - 39.
+The DNC also paid more than a million dollars to repair and remediate electronic equipment, and to hire staff and consultants to address the cyber-security fallout from the hacking of the DNC's computer systems and dissemination of DNC documents and data.
+The DNC specifically paid consultants to assess and remediate the damage from the Russian hacking activity. - 40.
 Finally, because the releases included personal, and in some cases protected information about DNC employees, some DNC employees were exposed to harassment and death threats.
 One representative email said: "I hope all your children get raped and murdered.
 I hope your family knows nothing but suffering, torture and death."
-Understandably, this harassment impaired the employees' ability to function effectively in their jobs. - 32.
+Understandably, this harassment impaired the employees' ability to function effectively in their jobs. - 41.
 While no suit can ever fully redress the harm that Defendants' illegal conduct exacted, the DNC brings this lawsuit to seek the full measure of relief afforded by the laws of the United States.
 Accordingly, Plaintiff brings claims under the statutes and common law discussed herein.
 Plaintiff is entitled to relief from every member of Defendants' illegal scheme.